Sparsh-Palkhiwala/Sparsh-Palkhiwala.github.io/README.md

 ## Work Experience

 ### Machine Learning Intern @ Mirwork Inc | (June 2024 - Present)
-- Engineered and optimized data extraction pipelines using YouTube API to gather and process video content.
+- Engineered and optimized data extraction pipelines using YouTube API to process audio, gathering about 70+ hours of content.
-- Designed, implemented, and maintained MongoDB database to store and manage extensive video data sets efficiently.
+- Designed, implemented, and maintained MongoDB database to efficiently store and manage extensive audio data sets.
-- Utilized YouTube data to fine-tune Large Language Models (LLMs) to improve the accuracy and effectiveness of interview assessment tools
+- Utilized YouTube data to fine-tune LLM to improve the accuracy and effectiveness of interview assessment tools.
+- Implemented Speaker Diarization techniques for structuring data, enhancing LLM fine-tuning for interview assessments.

 ### AI Integration Specialist @ Psych for Life | (August 2023 – Present)